Environmental Enforcement and Training Grants

 Grant Cycle

-CalEPA intends to proceed on the following cycle for 2024:
+Depending on available funding, CalEPA intends to operate annually on the following grant cycle:

 Who May Apply